rlbaker5/APPS_csl/README.md

 A Citation Style Language (csl) file for formatting citations for the journal "Applications In Plant Sciences".

-This citation styling file should work with most common reference managers including Zotero, Mendeley, and Endnote.
+This citation styling file should work with most common reference managers including Zotero, Mendeley, and RefWorks, Papers, etc (won't work with EndNote).
 Download the file "applications-in-plant-sciences.csl" and consult your specific software manual on how to install it.

 If you are using Quarto to generate a publication, you can also use the "applications-in-plant-sciences.csl" file.
 Download the file and place it in the same directory as your .qmd file.
 Add another file to the directory with your bibtex formatted bibliography, "references.bib".
 Then add the following to the YAML header in your .qmd file: